|The street lies beneath modern|

 Alexander King who was an advocate to Mary Queen of Scots named this Close after his daughter Mary.
 He owned several properties in the Close.
 Mary had a stall on the street where she sold lace.

-When many of these victim’s bodies were burned to prevent the spread of the disease it is said that their ashes were mixed with horsehair and dirt and then was used to construct ceilings in the Close.
+Many of these victim’s bodies were burned to prevent the spread of the disease.
+It is said that their ashes were mixed with horsehair and dirt and then was used to construct ceilings in the Close.

 Because this street was walled up it is well preserved.
 The visitor today--250 years later-- can still see the original buildings and layout.